aeonSolutions/AeonLabs-HomeAutomation-Distributed-power_storage/README.md

 - [Smart Battery Management](https://github.com/aeonSolutions/AeonLabs-AeonLabs-HomeAutomation-Distributed-power_storage-Smart-Battery-Management)

-This is a simple PCB for a direct fit on commercially available [blue solar cell tiles](https://s.click.aliexpress.com/e/_DCnJW0V) to do active solar cell tile and battery management up to 8 solar tiles conencted together intended for indoor usage.
+This is a simple PCB for a direct fit on commercially available [blue solar cell tiles](https://s.click.aliexpress.com/e/_DCnJW0V) to do active solar cell tile and battery management up to 8 solar tiles connected together intended for indoor usage.
 In particular to be installed on the top or downside of transparent glass windows at a home or office.
 This PCB, when assembled with a blue solar cell tile, can be used to power a low voltage 4.2V indoor illumination network using ultra-low power micro LED strips.
-For insatnce [this one](https://s.click.aliexpress.com/e/_DCKg9xJ) sold on AliExpress.
+For instance [this one](https://s.click.aliexpress.com/e/_DCKg9xJ) sold on AliExpress.

 <p align="center">
 <img src="https://github.com/aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Solar-Cell-offgrid-Power-Monitor-for-Indoor-Window-Tiles/blob/main/Designs/pcb_front.png" height="200">